-Restore Australia's islands and create havens for threatened species
+A national islands recovery program: restoring Australia's islands and creating havens for threatened species

 Islands are special places for biodiversity - crucibles for the evolution of unique species.
 But island species have proven to be highly susceptible to extinction from invasive species.
 Having evolved with fewer competitors, predators and parasites than species on continents, they often have poor defences against invaders.
 Although islands, excluding Tasmania, comprise less than 0.5% of Australia's land area, island species have accounted for almost a quarter of Australia's extinctions.